citp/privacy-policy-historical/g/gl/gla/glassons.com.md

 To enforce our terms and conditions

-To act in the interest of our, or our relayed companies, customers or others.
+To act in the interest of our, or our related companies, customers or others.